Mindfulness

 The research here is substantial.
 One of the most cited findings comes from neuroscientist Sara Lazar at Harvard Medical School, whose team found that long-term meditators had measurably greater cortical thickness in regions associated with attention, interoception, and sensory processing.
 Crucially, this structural change was also observed in newer practitioners after just eight weeks of training, suggesting the brain responds to mindfulness practice relatively quickly.
 (Lazar et al., 2005)

 Emotional regulation is another well-documented benefit.
-A landmark study by Richard Davidson and colleagues found that participants in an eight-week Mindfulness-Based Stress Reduction programme showed increased activity in the left prefrontal cortex, an area associated with positive affect and emotional resilience, alongside a measurably stronger immune response to a flu vaccine compared to a control group.
+A landmark study by Richard Davidson and colleagues found that participants in an eight-week Mindfulness-Based Stress Reduction programme showed increased activity in the left prefrontal cortex, an area associated with positive affect and emotional resilience, alongside a measurably stronger immune response compared to a control group.
 (Davidson et al., 2003)

 Large-scale meta-analyses have since reinforced these findings across populations, consistently linking regular mindfulness practice to significant reductions in anxiety, depression, and psychological distress, with effect sizes comparable to antidepressant medication for mild to moderate presentations.